ARTS & CULTURE

 ENJOY A SHOW IN STYLE AND COMFORT

 Sit back, relax and enjoy a musical or live theatrical performance in a one-of-a-kind venue.
 Experience a one of a kind show at the 4th Line Theatre, which has been holding outdoor performances for nearly 30 years.
 Enjoy a stunning lineup of musical performers celebrating 20 years in Westben‘s custom-built barn.
 Take in a show at the Capitol Theatre in Port Hope, one of Canada’s only remaining Atmospheric Theatre venues.
-Discover one of Peterborough’s live music and theatre venues, or enjoy live concerts as the summer sun sets in the park in Bobcaygeon or Peterborough, next to the beautiful Trent-Severn Waterway.
+Discover one of Peterborough’s live music and theatre venues, such as the iconic Market Hall Performing Arts Centre, or enjoy free live concerts as the summer sun sets at Bobcaygeon’s Concerts in the Park or Peterborough’s popular Musicfest, next to the beautiful Trent-Severn Waterway.

 The creative arts are thriving in Kawarthas Northumberland thanks to vibrant communities of musicians, actors, bands, singer/song-writers, and artisans.